neelsmith/latinvm/README.md

 The webapp is served on port 8080 on the virtual machine, and forwarded to port 8888 on host, so you can point a browser on your regular host comuter at: `http://localhost:8888/citeservlet/`

+## Further details ##

+The refresh script builds an RDF graph of all data in the archive, and serves it from a SPARQL endpoint (fuseki).
+This service is on port 3030 on the virtual machine, and is forwarded to port 3333 on the host machine.
+If you would like to experiment directly with the SPARQL endpoint, point a browser or other SPARQL client at http://localhost:3333/